jessemonroy650/PGB-Simplified-Super/README.md

 # PGB-Simplified-Super
-A Super Simple example App for Android which compiles on *Phonegap Build* that updates one page app with an image and text.
+A Super Simple example App for Android which compiles on *Phonegap Build* that updates one HTML page app with an image and text.

 This is a two (2) page app.
 One (1) page for the HTML and CSS.
 One (1) page for the Javascript - save the two line in the HTML that start the app.
 There is no CSS, save one line to restrict the image size.
+It uses NO plugins.

 **Image changes**